matiszach/sudoku-solver/README.md

 ```
 ./sudokusolver
 ```
-Program takes as an input a 9 x 9 grid of digits 0 - 9, where 0 indicates empty tile separated by space or enter.
-(There is a folder called examples with sample inputs)
+The program takes as an input a 9 x 9 grid of space-separated digits 0 - 9, where 0 indicates an empty tile (There is a folder called examples with sample inputs)

-Program outputs solved Sudoku grid separated by ascii characters.
-(They can be disabled by calling print_board function with mode = false)
+Program outputs solved the Sudoku grid separated by ASCII characters.
+(They can be disabled by calling the print_board function with mode = false)

 ## Example Input